 These are two sponsored routes require a job offer from an employer who acts as a sponsor and therefore has to have a sponsorship licence in the required category.
 You can switch to either of these two routes from a Student visa after completing your studies or you can take up the Graduate route first and then switch into the skilled worker or the scale-up worker route.

 Both these routes allow you to qualify for indefinite leave to remain after five years.
 If you rely on these five years as the qualifying period you do not have to worry about the total number of days you were absent from the UK, but you have to make sure that you are not out of the UK for more than 180 days in any 12 months.
 If you want to sit on the fence and keep both long residence and sponsored worker options open for an ILR application, you have to bear in mind that the rules about absences for these immigration options are different and meeting the requirements for one does not guarantee that you meet the requirements for the other.

 You may qualify for indefinite leave to remain under the long residence rule, i.e. having reached 10 years of lawful residence, before you qualify for indefinite leave to remain under the 5-year route as a worker.
 In this case, you can apply earlier, but if you have dependants in the UK, this may set the clock back for them.

 Global talent is another option open to you if you are a potential leader in academia, arts and culture or digital technology.
-This route not require sponsorship from an employer.
-You will however, need an endorsement from an approved endorsing body unless you have won one of those prestigious prizes which allow you to apply for the Global Talent visa without an endorsement.
+This route does not require sponsorship from an employer.
+You will, however, need an endorsement from an approved endorsing body unless you have won one of those prestigious prizes which allow you to apply for the Global Talent visa without an endorsement.

-Whichever option you chose, remember that one visa refusal may set the clock back for you and you will have to count time afresh.
+Whichever option you choose, remember that one visa refusal may set the clock back for you and you will have to count time afresh.
 This is why professional help with the visa application is so important.